furysport/furya-upgrade/README.md

     </p>
 </Frame>
   Leverage Furya's specialized modular blockchain infrastructure crafted for the future of sports and gaming on Web3.
 Powered by Cosmos SDK, Comet BFT, and IBC protocol, Furya provides a robust foundation for developers to innovate and lead in the rapidly evolving sports and gambling landscape.
-    - **Advanced Blockchain Framework**: Furya's modular design, and advanced security considerations enable rapid iteration and deployment of custom sovereign chains and blockchain applications with Furya.
-    - **Reliable Consensus Mechanism**: Build for the trustless era, using Comet BFT, a state-of-the-art consensus engine that ensures high transaction throughput, quick finality, and robust security for your applications.
-    - **Seamless Interoperability**: Expand your reach with the IBC protocol, facilitating secure and efficient cross-chain transactions and communication, unlocking a universe of possibilities for multi-chain integration.

   Join Furya’s mission to revolutionize sports and gaming on Web3.
 Your journey to becoming a pioneer in blockchain-based entertainment starts here.